fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 likelihood estimation (REML).
 Thus, these two functions may not always produce the same results, see
 <https://cran.r-project.org/web/packages/plm/vignettes/A_plmPackage.html>
-for a bit more detail.
+for a bit more details.
 However, our model is fairly simple and our data “nice” enough, and thus, we observe that optimization of restricted maximum likelihood converged to the same solution as the one provided by *plm*.